 - Sprint Planning needs all team members to attend.
 For Sprint Refinement it is possible to work with a smaller subset of the team, depending on the Product Backlog items that will be discussed.

 - It is a good practice to organise Sprint Refinement right in the middle of a Sprint.
 This way it doesn’t conflict with Sprint Planning and it gives the Team and the Product Owner the opportunity to take appropriate action before the start of the next sprint.

 - Scrum events create overhead for the team.
 Adding Sprint Refinement needs to take into account this extra overhead.
 Refinement should only be considered when it adds efficiency and effectiveness to the process.

-- Plan Refinements upfront if possible and let the Product Owner share the items that will be discussed.
+- Prepare asynchronously.
+Plan Refinements upfront if possible and let the Product Owner or the Team share the items that will be discussed.
 This way the team can already prepare questions or remarks.
 Wieni Product Owners provide asynchronous video in some cases, to give a maximum of context before the actual Sprint Refinement takes place.